 Attractions, Itineraries and FastPass Guides

-Tokyo Disneyland has a system to make lines more manageable called FastPass.
+Tokyo Disneyland, like all other Disney theme parks, has a system to make lines more manageable called FastPass.
 Guests can surpass waiting in lines by utilizing FastPass throughout the day.
-Like Disneyland Resort, Tokyo Disney Resort uses a paper ticket FastPass system instead of reserving ahead (like Walt Disney World).
+Like Disneyland Resort, Tokyo Disney Resort uses a paper ticket FastPass system instead of reserving ahead like Walt Disney World.
 The resort is starting to move to an app-based system for reserving FastPasses but the paper system is the easiest way for the time being.
 We will update this blog once FastPasses on the Tokyo Disney Resort App are all worked out.
 Paper FastPasses are a straightforward system that is easy to follow.
 We have posts detailing which attractions you should try to FastPass at both Tokyo Disneyland and Tokyo DisneySea.

 Not all of the attractions use the FastPass system.
 To help you prioritize which attractions to do (if you are on limited time) we have ranked the attractions at each park.

 Of course, there are more to the parks than just attractions.
 Tokyo Disney Resort is full of incredible entertainment, from jaw-dropping parades to outstanding stage shows.
 Both of Tokyo Disneyland’s parades, Dreaming Up and Dreamlights, are the best we’ve ever seen.
-DisneySea is home to one of the best versions of Fantasmic! and our favorite stage show of all time – Big Band Beat.
+DisneySea is home to giant harbor shows that are quite a spectacle as well as our favorite stage show of all time – Big Band Beat.
 On top of that, both Tokyo Disneyland and DisneySea have beautiful lands that you should take plenty of time to explore and enjoy.
 With all of this in mind, we’ve created 1-Day Itineraries to each park that try to encompass the best of attractions, shows, food and wandering.

 While we tried to incorporate this into our itineraries, make sure to give yourself time to relax and wander the park.
 Part of the charm of these parks is some of the beautifully detailed lands inside of them.
 I could walk around Tokyo DisneySea for an entire day without riding an attraction and be perfectly happy.
 Tokyo Disneyland isn’t far behind in that regard either.
 A few of our favorite lands in these parks are Mediterranean Harbor, American Waterfront, Mysterious Island, and Arabian Coast in DisneySea and Westernland, Fantasyland, and World Bazaar in Tokyo Disneyland.

 Tokyo Disney Resort’s food is even less foreign than that as there are plenty of different options throughout the parks.
 While there are some traditional Japanese restaurants throughout Tokyo Disney Resort, there’s also American, Italian, Chinese, and standard theme park food that we’d find throughout Disneyland and Disney World.
-While we haven’t made it to every Tokyo Disney restaurant, we do have a number of reviews listed below.
+We haven’t made it to every Tokyo Disney restaurant but we do have a number of reviews listed below.

 The food throughout TDR and Japan, as a whole, is cheaper than what we’re used to in America.
 Magellan’s, arguably the best theme park restaurant in the world, has 3-course meals that are cheaper than some standard table-service restaurant entrees in Disney World.
 It’s easy to find table-service meals for under $30/person and counter-service meals for under $15/person.
-Dining prices are an easy way to make your trip to Japan cheaper than a standard vacation.
+Dining prices are an easy way to save some money on a trip to Japan.

 - Crystal Palace (table-service)